Richard L. Bryant

 Professor Bryant, Adjunct Professor of Industrial Administration, received his BA from Denison University in 1975 and MBA from Carnegie Mellon in 1980.
 Following six years with H.J.
 Heinz Company in their Corporate M&A and Treasury areas, Bryant became Reebok International's Treasurer in 1988 and in 1993, Chief Financial Officer of Hefren-Tillotson, a broker/dealer and investment advisor.
 Professor Bryant joined the Tepper School in 1999 as the Executive Director of Carnegie Mellon's Computational Finance Program and over the years has taught both in Tepper's undergraduate finance program and in the MSCF program.

-Associate Teaching Professor of Business Management Communication and Director of the Center for Excellence in Communication and Leadership at Tepper where she has taught for 17 years.
-Evelyn completed her terminal degree in 1991 in Fine Arts (Writing) at the University of Pittsburgh.
+Associate Teaching Professor of Business Management Communication with the Tepper School of Business for 22 years, Evelyn completed her terminal degree in 1991 in Fine Arts (Writing) at the University of Pittsburgh.
 Her research and consulting focuses on the development and implementation of executive problem-solving skills in communications, corporate leadership and communication strategies, cross-team collaboration, and team building.
-She has been awarded the Sustained Excellence in Teaching Award, B.S.
-Business Administration Program in 2004 as well as the Department of Industrial Management Undergraduate Teaching Award, GSIA in 1996.
-In 1998, Evelyn coached the Grand Prize team at the EDS International Case Competition.
-She regularly consults with PNC Bank, Bayer, Inc., Medrad, Inc., Alcoa, LifeCare Residency Services, Corazon Consulting, and Spann Consulting.
+She was honored with the Sustained Excellence in Teaching Award in 2004 as well as the Department of Industrial Management Undergraduate Teaching Award in 1996.
+She coached the 1998 Grand Prize team at the EDS International Case Competition and has mentored students in their new business development plans and presentations.
+She regularly consults in Western PA with such companies as PNC Bank, Bayer, Inc., Alcoa, LifeCare Residency Services, and Spann Consulting (contributing to publications for the Robert Woods Johnson Foundation).
+She also has taught in Carnegie Mellon's Masters of Robotics Systems Development program since its inception in 2011.

 Bryan Routledge is an Associate Professor of Finance at the Tepper School of Business, Carnegie Mellon University.
 He received his Ph.D. from the University of British Columbia in 1996 and a Bachelor of Commerce from Queens University in 1987.
 His research focuses on a broad selection of topics in finance.
 Current research applies quantitative text analysis and natural language processing to economic and financial research questions (e.g, how management discussion and analysis conveys risk, and how Twitter can track public opinion).
 Other recent research investigates the quantitative properties of asset prices and macroeconomics such as the positive correlation of asset returns with future economic growth and understanding the connection between risk attitudes and asset pricing dynamics, and the risk premia of commodity prices.
 He is an associate editor at the Journal of Quantitative Finance and the Critical Review of Finance and current Secretary Treasurer of the Western Finance Association.
 Teaching includes "Corporate Finance," "Private Equity and Venture Capital", and "Alpha: Implementing Quantitative Strategies."